-- The S3 client application must specify retention settings for each object that needs to be protected by S3 Object Lock. - You can increase the retain-until-date for an object version, but you can never decrease this value. - If you are notified of a pending legal action or regulatory investigation, you can preserve relevant information by placing a legal hold on an object version.
+- To protect an object version, the S3 client application must either configure bucket default retention, or specify retention settings in each upload request. - You can increase the retain-until-date for an object version, but you can never decrease this value. - If you are notified of a pending legal action or regulatory investigation, you can preserve relevant information by placing a legal hold on an object version.
 When an object version is under a legal hold, that object cannot be deleted from StorageGRID, even if it has reached its retain-until-date.
 As soon as the legal hold is lifted, the object version can be deleted if the retain-until-date has been reached. - S3 Object Lock requires the use of versioned buckets.
 Retention settings apply to individual object versions.
 An object version can have both a retain-until-date and a legal hold setting, one but not the other, or neither.
 Specifying a retain-until-date or a legal hold setting for an object protects only the version specified in the request.
 You can create new versions of the object, while the previous version of the object remains locked.